• Skip to primary navigation

 Day Trading Is NOT For The Average Person

 Some might look at the recent daily gains of the stock market and decide they might dabble in day trading, or investing short term money for a quick gain.
 The problem with this idea is that the average person doesn’t have enough discretionary money available to really make it worth it.
-For example, let’s say that a person had $1000 they could use for day trading, and the stock market has a really good day and the investment increases in value by 2%.
+For example, let’s say that a person had $1,000 they could use for day trading, and the stock market has a really good day and the investment increases in value by 2%.
 The gains on that $1000 would be $20.
-Once you take into account trading fees and the fact that there will also be days where you lose money, it hardly seems worth it for the average investor.
+Once you take into account trading fees and the fact that there will also be days where you lose money, it hardly seems worth it for the average person.

 Over Investing Your Budget A Bad Idea